microsoft/pxt-calliope/docs/projects/watch/make.md

 ![](/static/mb/lessons/the-watch-23.png)

 Your watch is ready!
-We'll now add code to the @boardname@ to make keep time for real!
+We'll now add code to the @boardname@ to make it keep time for real!

 ### ~button /projects/watch/code